 Sensorio in Paso

-Light at Sensorio invites you to see Paso Robles through a colorful new hue.
+Sensorio invites you to see Paso Robles through a colorful new hue.
 Here art, technology, and nature intersect to create a spectacular entertainment destination located in the heart of Wine Country.
-The creation of Sensorio began when internationally acclaimed British artist, Bruce Munro, set out to create a sensory experience that went beyond visual artistry to offer visitors amusing, musical, and kinetic entertainment.
-He envisioned an art exhibit that used nothing but lights and the land to honor the natural topography of the landscape — and soon Sensorio was brought to life.
+Sensorio was created by locals Ken and Bobbi Hunter as a destination for entertainment, exploration, meditation, adventure, and delight, honoring the natural topography of the landscape and intended to offer a wide range of amusing, mystical and kinetic experiences.
+They commissioned internationally acclaimed British artist Bruce Munro to create a sensory experience that goes beyond visual artistry to offer visitors a walkthrough kinetic adventure.

-Since its installation, Sensorio has become one of Paso’s most popular attractions for entertainment, exploration, meditation, and adventure.
-Acclaimed nationwide, the exhibits have been featured in The New York Times as #6 in “50 Places to Visit in 2020 and referred to as “stunning” by Smithsonian Magazine.
-Additionally, The Guardian noted that Munro accomplished his artistic goal, as “[Sensorio] is art you feel, rather than art you view.”
+Since its installation, Sensorio has become one of Paso’s most popular attractions for visitors.
+Acclaimed nationwide and internationally, Sensorio was featured in The New York Times as #6 in “50 Places to Visit in 2020” and referred to as “stunning” by Smithsonian Magazine, while The Guardian noted that Munro had accomplished his artistic goal, as “[Sensorio] is art you feel, rather than art you view.”

-Sensorio in Paso is an amazing experience for any and all travelers, whether you hope to spend an exciting evening with the family, adventure with friends, or enjoy a romantic evening with a loved one.
-Indulge in a night of light complete with local beer, wine, and food vendors on-site.
-Before or after touring the exhibit, guests can complete the experience with acoustic live music played on the main lawn.
-The location is fully ADA compliant, and there is even a VIP offering that provides access to private seating which overlooks the entire installation.
+Sensorio in Paso is an amazing experience for any and all travelers, whether you hope to spend an adventurous evening with the family, friends or coworkers, or enjoy a romantic evening with a loved one.
+On site amenities include local beer, wine, and several food options, with acoustic live music played nightly on the main lawn.
+The location is fully ADA compliant, and for a special treat, there is an elevated Terrace option that includes private seating overlooking the entire installation, with fire tables, Airstream bar, and other amenities.
 Sit back, relax and let Sensorio light up your world.

-Munro initially launched Sensorio in 2019 with The Field of Lights.
-This 15 acre walk-through light exhibit stretches across the rolling hills of Paso, illuminating the natural beauty of the countryside on a grand scale.
-Composed of more than 58,800 stemmed spheres lit by fiber optics fully powered by solar energy, this is Munro’s largest installation to date.
-His original inspiration for the Field of Light came from a vacation to Uluru, Australia in 1992.
-As he journeyed through the Red Desert he felt overwhelmingly connected to the landscape and its energy, heat and light.
-He captured these emotions within his journal and over a decade later, he created the Field of Lights exhibit as an embodiment of this experience.
-The first Field of Lights was created in the field behind his family home in Wiltshire, but since then Munro has installed multiple light exhibits, including one in Uluru in 2016 to honor his initial inspiration.
+Sensorio launched in 2019 with its breathtaking multi-acre Field of Light.
+This dreamscape walk-through light exhibit stretches across the rolling hills of Paso, illuminating the natural beauty of the countryside on a grand scale.
+Composed of more than 100,000 stemmed spheres lit by fiber optics fully powered by solar energy, this is British artist Bruce Munro’s largest installation in the world.
+His original inspiration for Field of Light came from a vacation to Uluru, Australia in 1992, where he saw stunning flowers bloom overnight in the barren desert after a rain shower.
+He captured his impressions of the landscape and its energy, heat and light in his journal and over a decade later, created a Field of Light as an embodiment of this experience.
+The first Field of Light was created in the field behind Munro’s family home in Wiltshire, and since then he has installed large scale light exhibits around the world, including one in Uluru in 2016 to honor his initial inspiration.

-Recently, Sensorio announced a stunning new light exhibit, The Light Towers at Sensorio, officially integrated in 2021.
-In celebration of Paso’s 200+ wineries and extensive wine country environs, Munro designed a collection of 69 Light Towers composed of over 17,000 illuminated wine bottles.
-These colorful 6-foot towers use technology and glowing optic fibers to morphe colors with a moving musical score.
-This exciting new addition was inspired by one of Munro’s previous installations called “The Water Towers”, a collection of recycled water bottle towers located in his hometown.
-He developed the idea for these towers after reading the book, “The Gifts of Unknown Things”, a story of nature, reality and coexisting with imagination.
-Wander through these illuminated towers with a glass of wine in hand and you’re likely to feel inspired as well.
+In 2021 Sensorio unveiled its stunning new addition Light Towers at Sensorio, created by artist Bruce Munro specifically to celebrate Paso’s 300+ wineries and extensive wine country environs.
+For this adjacent walk-through exhibit, Munro created a maze of 69 Light Towers rising almost 7 feet high, composed of over 17,000 illuminated wine bottles.
+These colorful towers use technology and glowing optic fibers to morph colors with a moving musical score.
+Munro developed the idea for this exhibit after reading the book, “The Gifts of Unknown Things,” a story of nature, reality and coexisting with imagination.
+Wander through these illuminated towers with a glass of wine or cup of cocoa in hand and you’re likely to feel inspired as well.